ouspg/CompSec/Lab1_Fuzzing/README.md

 * This document contains task descriptions and theory for the fuzz testing lab.
 If there are any differences between the return template and this file, consider this to be the up-to-date document.
 * **You can use your own computer/virtual machine if you want.** Check the chapter "Prerequisities" for information on what you need to install.
 This lab has been made to be completed in a Linux environment and tested to work in the provided Kali Linux virtual machine.
-* It is estimated, that you are able to do Tasks 1-4 during a typical lab session (4 hours). **Upper grade requires that all previous ones have been done as well.**
+* It is estimated that you are able to do Tasks 1-4 during a typical lab session (4 hours).
+* __Upper grades for this assignment require that all previous tasks in this assignment have been done as well__, so e.g. in order to get grade 4 you will have to complete tasks 1, 2, 3 & 4.
-* Check the deadline from Moodle and __remember that you have to return your name and GitHub repository information to Moodle before deadline.__
+* Check the deadline from Moodle and __remember that you have to return your name (and possibly people you worked together with) and GitHub repository information to Moodle before the deadline.__

 ## Background

 This week’s theme is fuzzing.
 Tasks are designed to be done with the provided Kali Linux virtual machine, see the [course mainpage](https://github.com/ouspg/CompSec) for instructions on how to run the virtual machine (VM).
 The provided Kali VM has all the required tools preinstalled, but if you have your own computer with some other Linux distribution, you are free to use it, just install all the required tools.

-In a nutshell, fuzz testing a.k.a. fuzzing is a software testing method that includes feeding malformed and unexpected input data to a program, device or system.
+In a nutshell, fuzz testing a.k.a. fuzzing is a software testing method that includes feeding malformed and unexpected input data to a program, device, or system.
 The programs that are used to perform fuzz testing are commonly called fuzzers.
 The main goal of fuzzing is to make the target system behave *unexpectedly*.
 From the security perspective, the goal is to find and analyze those unexpected behaviors for possible exploits and figure out how to fix them.

 In this exercise you will learn basic usage of 2 common fuzzers; Radamsa and American Fuzzy Lop (AFL).
 You will also use AddressSanitizer, a memory error detection tool, and Valgrind, a debugging tool (and memory error detector as well), which are often used alongside different fuzzers.

 ## Prerequisites

-Basic understanding of C programming language is required.
+A basic understanding of the C programming language is required.

 Make yourself familiar with the tools used to complete the exercises: